tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

 ---

-As I was building out [Innerhelm](https://innerhelm.com), I made some CSS organization decisions that, so far, I'm quite happy with.
-I recently reorganized my personal site's styles to follow the same pattern.
+As I was building out [Innerhelm](https://innerhelm.com), I made some CSS organization decisions that, so far, I’m quite happy with.
+I recently reorganized my personal site’s styles to follow the same pattern.
 I thought I would explain it and its rationale in a post.

 I have five CSS "layers."[^conceptual-layers] Listed